|Soil Type||Gravel, Sand|

-Endangered in some states, Beardtongue is more common in the dry sand and gravel soils of the northern Great Plains and appears less frequently further south.
-Not often seen in the wild, Penstemon grandiflorus prefers fulls sun and requires the excellent drainage of dry sandy and rocky soils.
-It will not grow well in clay.
+Endangered in some states, Penstemon grandiflorus is more common in the dry sand and gravel soils of the northern Great Plains and appears less frequently further south.
+Not often seen in the wild, it prefers full sun and requires excellent drainage - it will not grow well in clay.